mazen-tech/WebApp/README.md

 ## 🚀 Tech Stack & Dependencies

-To run this application successfully, ensure you have the following stack installed on your system:
+To run this application successfully, ensure that you have the following stack installed on your system:

 ### **🖥️ Environment**
 - **WSL (Windows Subsystem for Linux) or a Linux-based OS**